Chateau Theatre

-The Chateau Theatre originally opened as a Vaudeville house in Rochester, Minnesota, in 1927 with an interior decorated as a medieval village.
+The Chateau Theatre originally opened as a vaudeville house in Rochester, Minnesota, in 1927 with an interior decorated as a medieval village.
 The theater was converted to a movie house eventually remodeled and reopened as a Barnes & Noble bookstore.

-The Chateau was originally opened on October 26, 1927.
-The architects, Ellerbe, said," We have given this town the finest theater of its size, bar none, in the U.S."
+History

 In April 1927, Dr. Charles Mayo laid the building's cornerstone.
 The structure was originally called the Chateau Dodge Theatre because the Dodge Lumber Company had previously occupied this site.
-With construction costs of a then-unheard-of $400,000, the theatre opened on October 26, 1927, showing the movie "Spring Fever."
+With construction costs of a then-unheard-of $400,000, the theatre opened on October 26, 1927, showing the movie Spring Fever.

-The Chateau Theatre was one of Rochester's first air-conditioned buildings, presenting plays, concerts, operas, silent and later talking movies, and vaudeville: In 1940, 25 cents' admission provided audiences three acts of music/magic/juggling, "Pathé news," comedy, and a main show.
-Chateau headliners over the years included actresses Ethel Barrymore and Tallulah Bankhead, the husband-wife acting team of Lynn Fontanne and Alfred Lunt, cinema cowboy Tom Mix; Mary, the rhinoceros co-starring in Johnny Weissmuller's Tarzan; and bandleader Paul Whiteman ("The King of Jazz").
-From the 1940 premiere of Gone with the Wind through the 1980s Star Wars episodes, the Chateau provided Rochester the very best in cinema.
+The Chateau Theatre was one of Rochester's first air-conditioned buildings, presenting plays, concerts, operas, silent and later talking movies, and vaudeville.
+In 1940, 25 cents' admission provided audiences three acts of music/magic/juggling, newsreels, comedy, and a main show.
+Chateau headliners over the years included actresses Ethel Barrymore and Tallulah Bankhead, the husband-wife acting team of Lynn Fontanne and Alfred Lunt, cinema cowboy Tom Mix, Mary, the rhinoceros from Johnny Weissmuller's Tarzan, and bandleader Paul Whiteman ("The King of Jazz").

-The Preservation Alliance of Minnesota calls the Chateau Theatre Minnesota's "last and best example of 'atmospheric theater."'
+The Preservation Alliance of Minnesota calls the Chateau Theatre Minnesota's "last and best example of 'atmospheric theater".
 Its principal architecture is Art Deco, a design popularized first in Europe and later the U.S. (most famously in Hollywood and Miami) from the mid-1920s to the late 1930s.